SudipSarkar1193/Digital-Nurture-4.0-JavaFSE/Week2_TDD using JUnit5 and Mockito/Exercise 4 -  Arrange-Act-Assert (AAA) Pattern/README.md

 # JUnit Testing Assignment : AAA Pattern

 ## Overview
 This Assignment contains exercises demonstrating JUnit 5 testing concepts in a Java application.
-It includes:
-- **Exercise 3**: Using various JUnit assertions to validate test results.
-- **Exercise 4**: Organizing tests with the `Arrange-Act-Assert (AAA) pattern` and using setup/teardown methods with `@BeforeEach` and `@AfterEach`.
+It includes: Organizing tests with the `Arrange-Act-Assert (AAA) pattern` and using setup/teardown methods with `@BeforeEach` and `@AfterEach`.

 The Assignment is configured to run in IntelliJ IDEA Ultimate with Maven.